grzzlyb/loadsapi/README.md

 # Loads API

-Loads API is a Spring Boot application that provides endpoints for managing loads.
+Loads API is a Spring Boot based REST API that provides endpoints for managing loads.

 ## Features